radiantearth/stac-spec/item-spec/item-spec.md

 #### Asset types

-The following types are commonly for assets and are used as key for the Asset Object:
+The following types are commonly for assets and are used as keys for the Asset Object:

 | Type      | Description |
 | --------- | ----------- |